MAli-Farooq/ChildDiffusion/README: Licensing and Responsible Use Policy/README_ChildDiffusion_License.md

 ## 📬 Contact

 If you have questions about appropriate usage or seek exemptions for academic research under strict ethical guidelines, please contact us at: [mali.frq@gmail.com]

+ADDITIONAL TERMS:

+This model and dataset are licensed under CC BY-NC-ND 4.0 with the following additional restrictions:

+The use of this work for biometric spoofing, identity impersonation, surveillance technologies, deceptive applications, or unauthorized use of likeness is strictly prohibited.

+Violation of these terms will be considered misuse and may result in license revocation and legal action.